soaxelbrooke/gcf-contact-form/README.md

 I recommend using [direnv](https://direnv.net/) for these.

 This will create and update a sqlite database at `gs://$GCS_BUCKET/$GCS_PATH_PREFIX/contacts.sqlite`.
 Also, make sure that `./service-account-key.json` is a GCP service account that has sufficient access (GCS admin, IIRC).
+You may want to `git update-index --assume-unchanged service-account-key.json` to ensure you don't accidently commit your key.
 Then, to deploy:

 ```bash
 $ make deploy-jwt